mhmood-sf/onedark-minimal/README.md

 ### Usage

 The `g:onedark_hide_endofbuffer` option from the original colorscheme is supported.
-Set this to true if you'd like to hide the tilde characters (`~`) markring the end of buffer.
+Set this to true if you'd like to hide the tilde characters (`~`) marking the end of buffer.

 Although cterm is not supported at all, a `g:onedark_use_italics` option is provided.
 Italics are disabled by default, if your terminal has support and you would like to use it, set it to true.